 - Edmonton's Capital EX: Edmonton, Alberta

 - Winnipeg Folk Festival: Winnipeg, Manitoba

-- The Stratford Festival (Theatre), May - October: Stratford, Ontario
+- The Stratford Festival (Theater), May to October, Stratford, Ontario

-- The Shaw Festival (Theatre), April - November: Niagara-on-the-Lake
+- The Shaw Festival (Theater), April to November, Niagara-on-the-Lake, Ontario

 - New Brunswick Highland Games & Scottish Festival: Fredericton